 #8.
 Take a ferry to one of the Aran Islands

-The Aran Islands, situated only 45-minute ferry ride from Doolin is one of Ireland’s majestic natural attractions which makes for a memorable day trip from the mainland.
+The Aran Islands, situated only a 45-minute ferry ride from Doolin is one of Ireland’s majestic natural attractions which makes for a memorable day trip from the mainland.

 Inishmore, Inishmaan, and Inisheer are the three limestone islands often battered by harsh weather conditions where only a small handful of people live very simple lives still making a living through fishing and farming.